minimo6caracteres/tyron/community/leadContributors.md

-# Tyron lead contributors :zap:
+# :zap: tyron lead contributors
 Lead contributors will receive payment for their time contributing to tyron.

 Anyone that contributes to tyron can become a lead contributor - no matter your background or technical expertise but your actions and contributions.